IgniteUI/igniteui-docfx/en/components/grid_filtering.md

 #### Initial filtered state

-It is possible to set the initial filtering state of the grid by an array of expressions to the `filteringExpressionsTree` property of the grid.
+To set the initial filtering state of the grid, set the IgxGridComponent `filteringExpressionsTree` property to an array of IFilteringExpressionsTree for each column to be filtered.

 ```typescript
 public ngOnInit() {